 SOFTS-Arabica coffee futures extend setback, sugar prices rise

-LONDON, Sept 2 (Reuters) - Arabica coffee futures on ICE fell on Friday, slipping further away from last week's six-month peak while sugar and cocoa prices were higher.
+NEW YORK/LONDON, Sept 2 (Reuters) - Arabica coffee futures on ICE closed down on Friday, slipping further away from last week's six-month peak while sugar and cocoa prices were higher.

 COFFEE